-Represent Proportions As Equations Math Games
+Represent Proportions As Equations Math Games3 games

 In this series of games, your students will learn how to represent proportional relationships by equations.
 The Represent Proportions As Equations learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 7.RP.A.2.c as written in the common core national math standards.